stdevPavelmc/mailad/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-4-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 This is a handy tool to provision a mail server on linux linked to an Active Directory server (Samba or Windows, it does not care) with some constraints in mind, as this is a typical mail config to be used in Cuba under certain laws and security requirements.
-You can see a simple provision in <a href="https://asciinema.org/a/fD1LuVLfeb8RPCHOIgbR1J9d8" target="_blank">this asciinema movie</a>.
+You can see a simple provision in [this asciinema movie](https://asciinema.org/a/fD1LuVLfeb8RPCHOIgbR1J9d8).

 ## Rationale